pwnfoo/NTLMRecon/README.md

 # Installation

+### BlackArch

+NTLMRecon is already packaged for BlackArch and can be installed by running `pacman -S ntlmrecon`

 ### Arch

-If you're on Arch Linux or any Arch linux based distribution, you can grab the latest build from [AUR](https://aur.archlinux.org/packages/ntlmrecon/)
+If you're on Arch Linux or any Arch linux based distribution, you can grab the latest build from the [Arch User Repository](https://aur.archlinux.org/packages/ntlmrecon/)

 ### Generic Installation

-1. Clone the repository - `git clone https://github.com/sachinkamath/ntlmrecon/`
+1. Clone the repository             : `git clone https://github.com/sachinkamath/ntlmrecon/`
-2. RECOMMENDED - Install virtualenv `pip install virtualenv`
+2. RECOMMENDED - Install virtualenv : `pip install virtualenv`
-3. Start a new virtual environment - `virtualenv venv` and activate it with `source venv/bin/activate`
+3. Start a new virtual environment  : `virtualenv venv` and activate it with `source venv/bin/activate`
-4. Run the setup file - `python setup.py install`
+4. Run the setup file               : `python setup.py install`
-5. Run ntlmrecon - `ntlmrecon --help`
+5. Run ntlmrecon                    : `ntlmrecon --help`

 # Usage